Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 Real-world example: Upload a product image and get a complete product description, SEO keywords, and marketing copy in seconds.

-What it does: Processes text and images with impressive accuracy, offering generous free tier.
+What it does: Processes text and images with impressive accuracy, offering a generous free tier.

 Perfect for beginners who want to: